 7th Grade Social Studies: This year, students examine American history from European exploration in the fifteenth century to the Civil War and Reconstruction.
 One of the primary goals of this course is to utilize a variety of disciplines, including geography, anthropology, economics, and political science, to better understand the history of our nation.
 An emphasis is placed on the lasting impacts that history has on individual lives and the world at large.

-8th Grade Social Studies: In eighth grade, students focus on a chronological study of the history of the United States, and particularly New York State, from the Civil War to the present.
-While students will look at the actions of presidents and other important figures, they will also focus on how common people lived and acted, comparing the different experiences of various ethnic, religious, and racial groups, social classes, and genders. top
+8th Grade Regents US History: In this Regents course, students focus on a chronological study of the history of the United States, and particularly New York State, from the Civil War to the present.
+While students will look at the actions of presidents and other important figures, they will also focus on how common people lived and acted, comparing the different experiences of various ethnic, religious, and racial groups, social classes, and genders.

 8th Grade Students prepare for their Proficiency exam, which will allow them to continue with year two of the same world language, as studied in 8th grade, in High School assuming they meet proficiency level in that language.